apostovan21/vnncomp2023/README.md

 In the end you should have the folder `GTSRB_dataset` at the same level with `onnx` and `vnnlib` folder.

 ## ONNX Models
-We chose our 3 best models, one for each image size we have trained: 30x30, 48x48, 64x64 (px x px).
+We chose our 3 best models in terms of accuracy, one for each image size we have trained: 30x30, 48x48, 64x64 (px x px).
 The models can be found in `onnx/` folder.

 ## VNNLIB Files
 We have generated the `vnnlib` files for all three models, with the `epsilon = 1, 3, 5, 10, 15`, but using different `seed` value for each model, as following: